nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 Installing ForensicVM
 =========================

 Before you can use ForensicVM, you must first install the software on your system.
-To do this, follow the steps outlined in the :ref:`<user/installation_and_setup>`.
+To do this, follow the steps outlined in the `Installation and Setup`_.

 Navigating the Interface
 ============================